angular-ui/ui-chart/README.md

       ['Sleep',    7]
     ]

+Once the chart has been drawn, you may directly retrieve the object through the `$chart` service's `getById` method, passing in the value of the `id` attribute of the chart element you want to manipulate.
+This will directly give you access to the class instance of `google.visualization[chartType](elem)` so that you may manipulate it to your heart's content.

 ## Options

 All of the chart options can be passed through the directive.
 The chart type must be specified in the `type` property.